toru34/tf_optimizers/README.md

-Implementation of optimizers in tensorflow using tf.gradients.
+Implementation of optimizers in tensorflow from scratch.

 Optimizers
 - Gradient descent